Moussassoss/Identiq/README.md

+# Identiq
-This is how the system works
+This is the Identiq README.

-and this is test
+It is a an AI event picture distribution system